SocketMobile/capturesdk_flutter/docs/source/captureEventIds.rst

 CaptureEventIds.deviceDiscovered
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A BLE device has been discovered by the BLE device manager.
+A Bluetooth Low Energy device has been discovered by the Bluetooth Low Energy device manager.

 Arguments:
       - id: ``CaptureEventIds.deviceDiscovered``,